• Mental Health

 6. Enlist the Help of a Therapist

-Anxiety and depression after college graduation can be disruptive to your life now and as you plan for your future.
-You might be willing to do almost anything to reduce them.
+Anxiety and depression after college graduation can be disruptive.
+You might be willing to do almost anything to reduce your symptoms.
 It’s healthy to want to do things to minimize your depression and anxiety symptoms, but certain coping strategies, while they might feel helpful when you’re doing them, ultimately increase symptoms and impede your actions toward your goals.

-The following coping strategies are unhealthy ways to deal with stress, depression, and anxiety:
+Here are unhealthy coping strategies you shouldn’t use to deal with stress, depression, and anxiety:

-• Unhealthy eating habits: Overeating, eating a lot of unhealthy “comfort” foods instead of nutritious foods, or avoiding food altogether because of lack of appetite negatively affect your physical and mental health and make it harder to fight stress.8
+1. Unhealthy eating habits: overeating, eating a lot of unhealthy “comfort” foods instead of nutritious foods, or avoiding food altogether because of lack of appetite negatively affect your physical and mental health and make it harder to fight stress.7

-• Substance use: Alcohol, marijuana, tobacco, nicotine, caffeine, and illicit drugs keep you from facing your challenges plus create new problems of their own.4
+2. Substance use: alcohol, marijuana, tobacco, nicotine, caffeine, and illicit drugs keep you from facing your challenges plus create new problems of their own3

-• Emotional spending: Spending a lot of money on things not related to your life goals can make it difficult to afford the independent living you’ll enjoy when your anxiety and depression are no longer interfering.9
+3. Emotional spending: spending a lot of money on things not related to your life goals can make it difficult to afford the independent living you’ll enjoy when your anxiety and depression are no longer interfering8

-• Procrastination and avoidance: Putting off or completely avoiding tasks like finding a meaningful job and securing a place to live might help keep worries at bay temporarily, but in the long run they’ll create more anxiety and stress as you scramble to put these in place.10
+4. Procrastination and avoidance: putting off or completely avoiding tasks like finding a meaningful job and securing a place to live might help keep worries at bay temporarily, but in the long run they’ll create more anxiety and stress as you scramble to put these in place9

-• Social withdrawal: Withdrawing from friends and loved ones and isolating removes you from your support system, prevents you from enjoying activities, and can cause you to lose job opportunities.
-Together, these can increase symptoms of depression and anxiety.11
+5. Social withdrawal: withdrawing from friends and loved ones and isolating removes you from your support system, prevents you from enjoying activities, and can cause you to lose job opportunities.
+Together, these can increase symptoms of depression and anxiety.

 If you’re stuck in unhealthy coping strategies or if you find that even with your healthy coping skills you’re struggling to adjust to post-college life, you might consider finding someone to talk to about this transition.